- How is non-small cell lung cancer treated?

 RFA is usually done as an outpatient procedure, using local anesthesia (numbing medicine) where the probe is inserted.
 You may be given medicine to help you relax as well.

 Major complications are uncommon, but they can include the partial collapse of a lung (which often resolves on its own) or bleeding into the lung.

 Photodynamic therapy (PDT)

 Photodynamic therapy is sometimes used to treat very early stage lung cancers that are still confined to the outer layers of the lung airways when other treatments aren’t appropriate.
 It can also be used to help open up airways blocked by tumors to help people breathe better.

 PDT may cause swelling in the airway for a few days, which may lead to some shortness of breath, as well as coughing up blood or thick mucus.
 Some of this drug also collects in normal cells in the body, such as skin and eye cells.
 This can make you very sensitive to sunlight or strong indoor lights.
-Too much exposure can cause serious skin reactions, which is why doctors recommend staying out of any strong light for 4 to 6 weeks after the injection.
+Too much exposure can cause serious skin reactions (like a severe sunburn), so doctors recommend staying out of any strong light for 4 to 6 weeks after the injection.

 Lasers can sometimes be used to treat very small lung cancers in the linings of airways.
 They can also be used to help open up airways blocked by larger tumors to help people breathe better.

 You are usually asleep (under general anesthesia) for this type of treatment.
 The laser is on the end of a bronchoscope, which is passed down the throat and next to the tumor.
 The doctor then aims the laser beam at the tumor to burn it away.
 This treatment can usually be repeated, if needed.